Trump deflects on whether Roy Moore should quit Senate race - News 12 Now

 The allegations have sparked a wave of concern among GOP officials in Washington who are anxious about their slim majority in the Senate.
 But they have produced little more than a collective shrug from many Republicans in Alabama, which holds a special election on Dec.
 12 to fill the seat formerly held by Attorney General Jeff Sessions.

-Moore was not Trump’s preferred candidate.
+Moore was not Mr. Trump’s preferred candidate.
 The Republican president had endorsed and campaigned for Sen. Luther Strange in the GOP primary.
-After Moore defeated Strange, Trump pledged to campaign for Moore.
+After Moore defeated Strange, Mr. Trump pledged to campaign for Moore.

 Republican senators, including Senate Majority Leader Mitch McConnell, R-Ky., have said Moore should step aside if the reports are true.